nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![UI subsection](images/Ui-subsections-detailed.png)
 <p align="center"><em>Breakdown of Results Section</em><br></p>

-1. **Doughnut Chart:** This will be shown on the degree progress section.
-It shows the completion progress of the degree and individual sub requirements of the degree.
-Your total MCS completed and CAP are also displayed.
+1. **Doughnut Chart:** This will be shown in the degree progress section.
+It shows your completion progress of the degree and individual sub requirements of the degree.
+Your total MCs completed and CAP are also displayed.
 2. **Module List:** This will be shown in both the module list section and module search section.
-It shows all the module in the list.
+In the module list section, all the modules in the list are shown.
+In the module search section, all the modules in the list are shown by default.
+If a filter is applied by the find command, only filtered modules are shown.
 3. **Module Group:** This will be shown in both the module list section and module search section.
-It shows the modules in each sub category when sorted.
+In the module list section, the modules in each group belonging to a sub category are shown (sorted by year-sem by default).
+In the module search section, all the relevant modules are shown as a single group.
 4. **Module Card:** This will be shown in both the module list section and module search section.
 Each module card shows the detail of each module.

 [Back to Table of Contents](#toc)